YahooArchive/pipr/CONTRIBUTING.md

 If you want to contribute to pipr please work on a fork.
-If you do not understand what this means or this process seems overly complicated feel free to ask questions on the # channel or in the @yahoo-inc.com mailing list.
+If you do not understand what this means or this process seems overly complicated feel free to ask questions on the #pipr channel or in the ypython@yahoogroups.com mailing list.

 Prior to submitting a pull request, please complete a
 <a href="https://yahoocla.herokuapp.com/">Yahoo CLA agreement</a>.